 8. Manages city records and develops retention schedules and procedures for inventory, storage, and destruction of records as necessary;

 9. Maintains custody of the official city seal:

 10. Is responsible for the conduct of elections, assuring that the city complies with 42 U.S.C 1971-1974 (Voting Rights Act of 1965, as amended);

 11. Is responsible for the proper preparation of all ordinances and resolutions as directed by the mayor;

 12. Attests deeds and other documents;

-13. Acts as parliamentary advisor to the city council;
+13. Acts as parliamentary adviser to the city council;

-14; Performs other duties as requried by state statute, the city code, or as prescribed by the city council.
+14; Performs other duties as required by state statute, the city code, or as prescribed by the city council.